-How to Make an Epic Winter Cheese Board ~ grazing tables are all the rage this year, and this blockbuster appetizer is ideal for winter holidays, game days, or any time hungry friends and family gather.
+How to Make an Epic Winter Cheese Board ~ grazing tables are all the rage, and this blockbuster appetizer is ideal for winter holidays, game days, or any time hungry friends and family gather.
 It can provide snacks for a crowd or a meal for an intimate group.

-A cheese plate like this isn’t just for the holidays, it’s wonderful way to perk up a dreary January or February night.
+A cheese plate like this is perfect for the holidays, but also a wonderful way to perk up a dreary January or February night.
 Here’s how to do it, step by step ~

 lay down a base of greenery